 A term used by Paul Erlich to specify a periodicity-block whose boundaries define a parallelepiped (or N-dimensional equivalent) shape.
-(See Erlich, A Gentle Introduction to Fokker Periodicity Blocks: part 2)
+(See Erlich, A Gentle Introduction to Fokker Periodicity Blocks: part 1 and continue to follow the links to part 2, an excursion, and part3.)

 Yahoo tuning group, Message 55480